- What are school hours?

 Each student is assigned a locker.
 Students need a lock for it.
 Use a combination lock, as keys can be lost.

 Students taking PE may also use a PE locker.
 Some karate students may also use a locker in the karate dojo.
 Lockers for these activities depend on availability.
+Often they are used to only during the class period, to secure items and clothing while taking part in class.
 Any locker needs to have a combination lock.

 Backpacks must be clear or mesh (any color) unless they are kept in lockers.